ucu-computer-science/UCU_Linux_Club/docs/arch_manual.md

-# Install_arch
-# Archlinux installation
+# Installing Arch

-So the main installation of the system I took from [This site](https://sollus-soft.blogspot.com/2017/01/arch-linux-windows-10-uefi-systemd-boot.html)
+*The basis for this tutorial is [this one](https://sollus-soft.blogspot.com/2017/01/arch-linux-windows-10-uefi-systemd-boot.html)*

 Firstly check if you're loaded in EFI mode: `efivar -l`

-On some computers wifi won't work without turning module on with this  command: `rfkill unblock all`
+On some computers Wifi won't work without turning the module on with this  command: `rfkill unblock all`

-Now let's turn on the Wifi.
-Firstly get name of your interface: `ip link` (it usually starts with 'w' ex: 'wlan0') Then activate the interface: `ip link set interface_name up`.
+Now let's turn on Wifi.
+Firstly get name of your interface: `ip link` (it usually starts with 'w', i.e: 'wlan0') Then activate the interface: `ip link set interface_name up`.

-First method: iwctl
+First method: `iwctl`
 ```
 iwctl
 station interface_name scan